Human Relations Theory of Management - Explained

 What is Human Relations Theory?

-Human Relations Theory focuses specifically on the individuals needs and resultant behaviors of individuals and groups.
-It takes an interpersonal approach to managing human beings.
-It presents the organization is made up of formal and informal elements.
+Human Relations Theory is a management theory that focuses on the individuals needs and resultant behaviors of individuals and groups in an organization.

 Elements of Human Relations Theory